Skip to main content

 “Don’t say that, Abhaya.
 He saved my life.
 He needs to be fine.”
 Kalyani shook her head as Abhaya held her hand.

 “Did he save your life or keep you from meeting me?”
-Abhaya’s words were firm and realisation dawned on Kalyani.
+Abhaya’s words were firm, and realisation dawned on Kalyani.
 “He was the only person who knew where both of us were …”

 “You are supporting terrorists against the government.”
 Abhaya lowered her voice and wanted to reason.
 “Have they brainwashed you, Didi?”
 She looked concerned.
 “Remember what father would say?”

 “He is not here, we are.”
 Kalyani’s voice seemed distant.
 Abhaya looked around the courtyard carefully.
 Was Didi secretly trying to avenge her family the way she did by pretending just like her?
-Was there more to it than what met the eyes?
+Was there more to it than what met the eye?
 Or was Abhaya trying to run from the truth?
-The way she believed her father to be a good man even when she knew he was not.
+The way she believed her father to be a good man, even when she knew he was not.
 Was Kalyani right?
 She lowered her voice further and leaned in, “Didi, I am gathering evidence.
 When we have enough…”

 “His father is the leader.
 He orchestrated the attack on Baba Moshai.
 Naw Da was not there.”